Artist Statement

 Over time I am so much more aware of the minute changes that occur in nature.
 The pond is a very peaceful silent place yet there is so much going on there every second.
 So another gradual change began to happen, my process of responding to the landscape and the way I gather inspiration and imagery began to shift to include different media and photography in order to convey the depth and incredible beauty of what I was experiencing on site.
 The expansion also included painting in a photo realist style which I had done early on, more drawing including dry media, pastel, charcoal, mixed media and watercolor.

 Using the camera made it possible to come closer to capturing those fleeting ephemeral moments, awesome gifts from nature.
-When painting from my photographs, I use a gridding process which echoes the silent rhythm of nature as it moves and changes every second. working at a slower pace adds a thoughtful integration of response, concept, memory and technical considerations this process offers.
+When painting from my photographs, I use a gridding process which echoes the silent rhythm of nature as it moves and changes every second.
+Working at a slower pace adds a thoughtful integration of response, concept, memory and technical considerations this process offers.
 I feel that I can be equally expressive when working this way.

 However, work on site is the essential first step in my process and how I immerse myself in the places that speak to me.
 For me, there has to be a strong response to the place and an immersion via work but also, just being there observing.